Computer Workstations eTool

 Upright sitting posture.
 The user's torso and neck are approximately vertical and in-line, the thighs are approximately horizontal, and the lower legs are vertical.

 Standing posture.
-The user's legs, torso, neck, and head are approximately in-line and vertical.
+The user's legs, torso, neck, and head are approximately in-line and vertical with feet slightly apart.
 The user may also elevate one foot on a rest while in this posture.

 Reclined sitting posture.
 The user's torso and neck are straight and recline between 105 and 120 degrees from the thighs.